Andrei Nekrasov: Life and career

 In 2012 Nekrasov released Farewell Comrades!, a six-part documentary series on the last phase of communism in Eastern Europe, produced for ARTE, YLE and many other European networks by Artline Films (France) and Gebrueder Beetz Filmproduktion (Germany).
-Nekrasov received the GRIMME Award 2013 for Farewell Comrades!In the autumn of 2015 Al Jazeera English broadcast In Search of Putin's Russia, a four-part documentary series made by Nekrasov in collaboration with British film-maker Melanie Anstey which explored the attitudes of ordinary Russians towards Vladimir Putin and the country's recent history.
+Nekrasov received the GRIMME Award 2013 for Farewell Comrades!

+In the autumn of 2015 Al Jazeera English broadcast In Search of Putin's Russia, a four-part documentary series made by Nekrasov in collaboration with British film-maker Melanie Anstey which explored the attitudes of ordinary Russians towards Vladimir Putin and the country's recent history.

 Nekrasov's film The Magnitsky Act – Behind the Scenes, produced in Norway by Piraya Film, supported by a number of European film funds and the public Franco-German TV network Arte TV and completed in 2016, caused a major controversy.
 The film alleges that western politicians and media were misled by Bill Browder, a U.S. born investor and campaigner, into believing that the Russian tax consultant Sergei Magnitsky had been persecuted and killed for exposing corruption.
 Bill Browder's version of Magnitsky's life and death has been widely accepted across the world, and became the basis for legislations and sanctions in a number of countries, first of all the U.S. The premiere of Nekrasov's film at the European Parliament, scheduled for April 26, 2016, was stopped at the last moment.
 A TV broadcast in Germany and France and film's public screenings were cancelled due to Browder's legal challenges.

 According to Browder and some media, the film was promoted by a group of Russian patriots that included Natalia Veselnitskaya.
-Dana Rohrabacher (R-CA)'s office actively promoted the screening, sending out invitations from the office of the House Foreign Affairs Subcommittee on Europe, Eurasia and Emerging Threats, which Rohrabacher chairs.
+Dana Rohrabacher (R-CA)'s office actively promoted the screening, sending out invitations from the office of the House Foreign Affairs Subcommittee on Europe, Eurasia and Emerging Threats, which Rohrabacher chaired.

+On August 14, 2024, Andrei Nekrasov was arrested by the FSB, Russia's domestic intelligence service, in the Smolensk region for filming near an FSB building without a permit for a new film project.
+Nekrasov spent seven and a half weeks in a prison-like “center for the temporary detention of foreign citizens”.
+After Western media reported on his detention, he was deprived of all means of communication except for a short phone call with a family member once a day.
+During his detention, Nekrassow wrote several texts that also deal with the conditions of his detention, a novel and a philosophical essay.